Substances

 In some cases, the dissipation of the pink cloud might lead to disappointment or stress, which could potentially increase the risk of relapse if individuals are not equipped with effective coping strategies.

-Understanding when pink cloud syndrome is helpful and not can enable individuals and family members to strategize for the best possible outcome.
-One way to do that is to set realistic expectations for recovery and stay focused on achievable goals.[3]
+Understanding the pros and cons of pink cloud syndrome[3] can enable individuals and family members to strategize for the best possible outcome.
+One way to do that is to set realistic expectations for recovery and stay focused on achievable goals.

 Another critical component is recognizing that recovery is a journey – an ongoing process rather than a single event that brings all-good emotions.
 It’s also important to have a comprehensive plan of action that includes therapy, support groups, and other evidence-based treatments to ensure recovery continues even after the pink cloud has vanished.